 A buyer can ascertain the permitted use by requesting the “town planning information” at the municipality in which the real estate is located.
 This official document mentions the applicable zoning plan and lists the permits requested.
 The detailed prescriptions of the zoning plan are available online most of the time.

 There are three possibilities for a governmental entity to take (back) a land or real estate asset.

 The Expropriation Procedure

 An authority may decide to expropriate a property based on public interest (eg, the redevelopment of an area within a municipality).
 The authority shall then enact an expropriation plan that can be disputed before administrative courts.
-In the execution phase, the authority is obliged to pay a fair and prior compensation for the expropriated property.
-The Constitutional Court has ruled that partial expropriations are valid and compatible with the property right protected by the Constitution provided that (i) the fair compensation includes a depreciation for the non-expropriated portion of the property and (ii) the owner has the right to oblige the authority to acquire the remaining part of the property for a price corresponding to its normal selling value after expropriation.
+In the execution phase, the authority is obliged to pay fair and prior compensation for the expropriated property.
+The Constitutional Court has ruled that partial expropriations are valid and compatible with the property right protected by the Constitution if the following conditions are met:

 The Pre-emption Right

 By law or contractually, authorities may benefit from pre-emption rights.
 This situation is frequently seen for logistics or residential assets.
 Subject to a review of each relevant provision, the authority has the right to be preferred if it matches the price and other conditions offered.
 The absence of the exercise of such pre-emption right is always a condition precedent to the sale.

 It is common for property titles related to logistics properties in Belgium to contain special conditions.
 This is due to the fact that most of the industrial ground on which logistics buildings are currently located was initially purchased from public authorities and/or most of the logistics buildings have been built by means of subsidies.